Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Connect-AzureAD.md

 ```

 ### -TenantId
-Specifies a tenant.
+Specifies the ID of a tenant.

 If you do not specify this parameter, the account is authenticated for all available tenants.

-You must specify the Tenant parameter to authenticate as a service principal or using Microsoft account.
+You must specify the *TenantId* parameter to authenticate as a service principal or when using Microsoft account.

 ```yaml
 Type: String